newcleo-dev-team/lbh15/docs/source/learn_more.rst

 ++++++++++++++

-In lead and LBE systems, Oxygen is the most important chemical element, which results from start-up operations, maintenance services and, possibily, incidental contaminations (:cite:`Agency2015`).
+In lead and LBE systems, Oxygen is the most important chemical element, which results from start-up operations, maintenance services and, possibly, incidental contaminations (:cite:`Agency2015`).
 To operate a nuclear reactor cooled by a lead alloy, it is thus important to determine the upper and the lower Oxygen concentration limits.